HUANGLIZI/SASNet/README.md

 ```
 ### pre-trained models
-We provide pre-trained models for LA and Pancreas, which can be found in './SASNet/pretrain', you can load the pre-trained model for training via the following command
+To obtain pre-trained models for LA (Left Atrium), Pancreas, and BraTs, you can contact the email address shandd@stu.xmu.edu.cn.
+After downloading the models, place them in the './SASNet/pretrain' directory.
+You can then load the pre-trained model for training using the following command
 ```
 cd SASNet
 # for 20% labels on LA